Skip to main content

 Local metrics

-A Local Metric (or Local scorer) is a custom metric that you can attach to an experiment — just like a Galileo preset metric.
+A Local metric (or Local scorer) is a custom metric that you can attach to an experiment — just like a Galileo preset metric.
 The key difference is that a Local Metric lives in code on your machine, so you share it by sharing your code.
 Local Metrics are ideal for running isolated tests and refining outcomes when you need more control than built-in metrics offer.
 You can also use any library or custom Python code with your local metrics, including calling out to LLMs or other APIs.

 Galileo currently only supports Local scorers in Python